|Semester:||Fall, Spring, or Full Year|

 The Internships Director and General Manager of CET Taiwan is Chunling Wang.
 Chunling completed her undergraduate studies in English Literature at National Taiwan University in 2004 and got an MA in the same discipline at National Sun Yat-sen University in 2008.
 She then went on to work as a research assistant on a wide variety of government-funded education, literature, and humanities projects at both her alma maters and at National Cheng Kung University.
 Chunling has a special affinity for Shakespeare and has worked for three different organizations dedicated to the study of his work!
 While no stranger to the big city and an expert on all things National Taiwan University, Chunling was born and raised in rural southern Taiwan and loves to introduce foreign students to the unique language, culture, and geography of this region.

-Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement, and the overseas study requirement for Asian Studies major and World Language major Chinese (Primary).
+GE Fall 2020 and later - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 or more semester credits.
+This program fulfills the overseas study requirement for the Asian Studies major and the World Languages major with Chinese as the primary language.
 Select courses can be applied to the Chinese minor.
 Students who complete Chinese 201 or higher fulfill the World Language proficiency general education requirement.

 Credits: Credit earned varies based on courses completed.
 Students may earn up to 19 credits.
 Overloads are not permitted.

 In addition, 12 credits on the program are Chinese language, and 3 credits are the Internship course/placement.
 The level of classes (their exact number) will depend on the results of a placement test at the beginning of the program.

 Students start their day with three hours of intensive Chinese language class with other ICLP students.
 This starts with an hour of one-on-one instruction, followed by small-group classes.
 Students have the choice of studying traditional or simplified characters, or both.
 In the afternoon (10 hours per week), students head to their internships, where they see their oral proficiency greatly improve.
 There is also an internship companion course run by CET, where students discuss their internship experiences and gain tips for succeeding in the Chinese workplace.